stoneyrh/gSOAP/gsoap/doc/guide/index.md

   require intermediate storage of XML in a DOM to deserialize data.

 * **HTTP**: HTTP 1.0/1.1 (HTTP 2.0 will be available soon), IPv4 and IPv6,
-  HTTPS (requires OpenSSL or GNUTLS), cookies, authentication, Zlib deflate and gzip compression, and connecting through HTTP proxies.
+  HTTPS (requires OpenSSL 3.0 or 1.1 or GNUTLS), cookies, authentication, Zlib deflate and gzip compression, and connecting through HTTP proxies.

 * **Attachments**: MIME (SwA), DIME, and MTOM attachments are supported.
   Streaming capabilities to direct the data stream to/from resources using